kabirtomer/studyportal/README.md

-# studyportal
+# Studyportal

 ## Getting Started:
-1. Install requirements.txt file and run server at your local device.
+1. Install requirements.txt file and run server at your local device using pip install -r requirements.txt
 2. Thereafter, go to the home page at localhost:<port_number>/studapp/
 3. For admin page go to localhost:<port_number>/admin/

 -------------------------------------------------------------------------------------------------------------------------------------------
 ## What is it all about?
 We bring to you one of its kind crowd contributed portal.

 For the students, by the students and of the students.

 It acts as a one stop platform for all the learning that you will need.

 Share, learn and go.

 More papers to be updated soon.

 Besides, if anyone has any slides or tuts of any course and sem, either send it to Divyanshu/Mayank or upload it on the portal locally.

-Currently the workpattern is this, people contibute using the upload button, this dumps the file in media/document. using the admin website we add the papers from this folder.
-You can try yourself.
+Currently the workpattern is this, people contibute using the upload button, this dumps the file in media/unapproved_documents.

+Using the approve page authorised people can add the papers.
 -------------------------------------------------------------------------------------------------------------------------------------------
+### Technology used
 We will work using python 2.7

 and latest version of django that is django 1.11.1

-ANYONE WHO WORKS ON THIS MAKE SURE YOU INSTALL THE REQUIREMENTS USING:- pip install -r requirements.txt

 Before making ANY CHANGE in the REPO:
 **Make sure to commit changes from the vm and then make any changes.
 And after making any changes on your local machine, please commit the changes and pull them in the vm.**